jxhn0214/Noodles-Restaurant-Experience/README.md

-# Project Name
+# Noodles Restaurant Experience

-This project is called Noodles Restaurant Experience, it emulates the ordering experience at a local restaurant.
+This project emulates the ordering experience at a local restaurant.

 ---